gvwilson/thirdbit/src/fiction/iffy/index.md

 The box was just that,
-a waxed cardboard box that might once have held vegetables or packs of tofu jerky but which was now home to a mix of puff jackets in zippered bags, a stained pair of snow pants, winterized boots in three different sizes, gloves,
+a waxed cardboard box that might once have held vegetables or packs of tofu jerky but which was now home to a couple of puff jackets in zippered bags, a stained pair of snow pants, winterized boots in three different sizes, gloves,